 On day ten we will drive back to Delhi, stopping en route at the wetland oasis of Sultanpur.
 The reserve is centred around a jheel (a shallow lake surrounded by a raised bank) and hosts nesting Painted Storks as well as Sarus Crane and Spot-billed Duck.
 Black-shouldered Kites are particularly common here.
 In the surrounding dry grassland and scrub we can hope to find Indian Roller, Hoopoe, Crested Lark, Red-breasted Flycatcher, Large Grey Babbler and Red Avadavat.
 Shrikes are a feature of the area, with Isabelline, Bay-backed, Southern Grey and Long-tailed all expected.
 The most conspicuous mammal here is the Blue Bull or Nilgai, a large antelope.
-There is also the chance of Small Indian Mongoose and Jackal.
+There is also the chance of Small Indian Mongoose and Golden Jackal.

-We will spend four nights here, at the luxurious Hotel Baagh, on the doorstep of one of India’s premier tiger reserves.
+We will spend four nights here, at the luxurious Hotel Baagh, on the doorstep of India’s premier tiger reserve.
 Game drives can be taken morning and afternoon, each day, by both jeep and elephant.
 They offer us the best chance anywhere in the world of seeing Tiger.
 We will, of course, also be birding, looking out for the numerous species which inhabit the lakes and forests.
 Oriental Darter and Red-naped Ibis are amongst the waterbirds.
 In the air there are Red-headed Vultures, White-eyed Buzzards, Crested Serpent-eagles and Changeable Hawk-eagles.
 In the forest we can hope to see Crested Tree Swift, Lesser Flameback, Small Minivet, Blue-winged Leafbird, Orange-headed Ground Thrush and Black-headed Oriole.
 During the game drives we can expect sightings of Red Junglefowl, Indian Peafowl, Woolly-necked Stork, Alexandrine Parakeet, Verditer Flycatcher and Crested Bunting.

+Winter in northern India is rather mild, with warm days and cool nights.
+Rain is very unlikely, but early morning mist is not unusual.
+At Kanha it is likely to be hot in the middle of the day, when we will take a siesta.
 Breakfast will normally be taken at 7am, except at Kanha, when an earlier breakfast is required before the 6.30am game drives.
 Long breaks during the day at Kanha will allow people to catch up on their rest.
 There is no uphill walking of any significance.

 ACCOMMODATION AND FOOD